dimitriye98/cmpe180b/Readme.md

   - Currently, the databse is populated with electronics and clothings
 - The database allows for analytical tasks such as finding the best-selling products, tracking customer order history, and more.
 - Developed for SJSU CMPE 180B semester project.
-- Note: all commands should be run from the root directory of the project.
+- Note: all commands should be run in a shell from the root directory of the project except for SQL statements, which should be done in the MySQL console
 ## Project Setup
 ### Initial setup:
 - Install docker on the machine